-Content and style of the event The likely usefulness and impact of the event for you Your enjoyment of the event Most useful session Least useful session How the event could be developed The venue/administration of the event Any other comments?
-"The agenda items were all relevant and the style was appropriate as it was more interactive than didactic PowerPoint presentation" To be aware of the issues with LIFT on system level and personal level and also what issues to expect and how to overcome them and who to contact if you need help, guidance or coordination.
+Content and style of the event The likely usefulness and impact of the event for you Your enjoyment of the event Most useful session Least useful session How the event could be developed The venue/administration of the event Any other comments? appropriate as it was more interactive than didactic PowerPoint presentation" To be aware of the issues with LIFT on system level and personal level and also what issues to expect and how to overcome them and who to contact if you need help, guidance or coordination.
 I enjoyed it!!!
 All of it.
 But the interactive and peer discussion was the most useful.
 Knowing who is who and out names on faces.
-None Wide audience invitation.
-Maybe have smaller table discussion between acute trusts (clinicians and rota coordinators), LIFT Trainees, GP trainer and/or practice managers.
-OK Excellent event, thanks I felt it was very good in an environment that was relaxed and focused on key areas.
-It helped me to understand the reasons behind the new LIFT and the importance of making it work for all.
-I enjoyed meeting other people from various NHS backgrounds.
-I felt the session was useful and applicable More attendance with Trainers and Foundation GPs especially those in the first year.
+Wide audience invitation.
+Maybe have smaller table discussion between acute trusts (clinicians and rota coordinators), LIFT Trainees, GP trainer and/or practice managers. ОК Excellent event, thanks good in an environment that It helped me to understand the reasons behind the new LIFT and the importance of making it work for all. l enjoyed meeting other people from various NHS backgrounds.
+I felt the session was useful and applicable nothing I did not feel More attendance with Trainers and Foundation GPs especially those in the first year.
 Nothing further to add apart from those comments made on the day of the event and noted.
-Well delivered.
-Open forum for discussion.
-Excellent opportunity to share experiences / problems with other ES / FY1 LIFT trainees. with secondary care / discussion with other ES / primary care to ensure similar aims / supervision of trainees so far NA NA Central location, Leeds preferred.
+Open forum for problems with other ES / FY1 LIFT trainees. with secondary care / discussion with other ES / primary care to ensure similar aims / supervision of trainees so far NA NA Central location, Leeds preferred.
 Difficult to travel to other locations NA